 Set against the backdrop of 1980 West Texas, the barren, sun-scorched desert becomes a battleground where human desires clash violently.
 Its unforgiving nature mirrors the relentless pursuit of wealth and power seen in the aftermath of a drug deal gone wrong.
 The vast open spaces, stretching from the Rio Grande to El Paso, offer little solace or shelter.

-As readers, we are invited to reflect on how the environment shapes the characters’ fates.
+While reading the book, we are invited to reflect on how the environment shapes the characters’ fates.
 The emptiness of the landscape highlights the novel’s exploration of isolation and hopelessness, reinforcing key themes in the book.

 An Open-Ended Conclusion